Watch Taking a Sledgehammer to Bottlenecks πŸŽ₯ as Ruth & Steph show how AI actually fixes margins.

 AI-powered search, live inventory views, and automated linking between certificates and inventory records solve this problem.
 The information does not need to be found β€” it is already there, connected to the thing you are looking at.

-GoSmarter application: Inventory Management links certificate data to every inventory item automatically.
+GoSmarter application: Metals Manager links certificate data to every inventory item automatically.
 Search by grade, heat number, specification, or dimensions and find what you need in seconds.
 No hunting through folders or calling the warehouse.

 What AI Cannot Do (Yet) in Metals Manufacturing